Some of these productivity tips are going to seem downright weird to you…

-You also spend far too much time thinking about what you will wear every day and a lot of money buying new clothes when you get sick of your old ones.
+We, as a society, also spend far too much time thinking about what to wear every day and far too much money buying new clothes when you get sick of your old ones.

-Alex and I decided to limit our wardrobe to white, black, and gray plus one accent color.
-We both chose green, our favorite color, so that further complicated issues of us “matching.”
+Alex and I decided to limit our wardrobe to white, black, and gray plus one accent color — which turned out to be green for both of us.

-One of the biggest problems with trying to blog with a full-time job was that we were giving away our most productive hours of the day to jobs we weren’t personally invested in.th
+One of the biggest problems with trying to blog with a full-time job was that we were giving away our most productive hours of the day to our other jobs.

 Those first few, coffee-fueled hours of the day were THE most productive and we felt like they were being wasted.